 Vermi tea was sprayed three (3) days after planting and seven

-(7) days interval until the study was terminated.
-This was done early in the morning or before sunrise using a hand sprayer to ensure sufficient results.
+(7) days interval until the study was terminate.
+This was done early in the morning or before sunrise using hand sprayer to ensure sufficient result.

 2.2.5 Pest and Diseases Prevention and Control